August 2, 2022

-Potentially Harmful Algal Blooms
+Be Aware of Potentially Harmful Algal Blooms

 The Health Unit advises people using surface water for recreation and drinking, to become familiar with potentially harmful algae so they can make informed decisions on when to avoid contact with the water.
-Algae blooms do degrade with time; however, it is not possible to say whether the toxins have completely left the area.
-Once the toxin is released from the cell, where it goes is dependent on the local characteristics of water movement in the area.
+Algal blooms do degrade with time; however, it is not possible to say whether the toxins have completely left the area.
+Once the toxin is released from the cell, where it goes depends on the local characteristics of water movement in the area.
 The toxin will eventually be diluted into the body of water as any other soluble compound.

 Recreational Water Use

 Avoid activities that increase your exposure to toxins in the water during an active algae bloom.
 When deciding whether to resume recreational use of the water after a harmful algae bloom (swimming and water sports) consider the following factors:

 Faster moving water will dilute and move the toxins out of an area more quickly, further decreasing the risk to health.
 Each property will have a different water flow pattern, so a local assessment is useful to further assess risk.